schibsted/sdk-js-event-tracking/README.md

 #### Activity.Event.trackSocial(elementId, networkName)

+##### Required parameters

+`elementId` - The ID of the button or link the user clicks to achieve a social action (e.g Facebook like button)

+`networkName` - The name of the social network.
+(Facebook, Twitter, Pintrest etc.)

+##### Generated objects

+`object` - The page/article/entity being shared/liked.

+`origin` - Where the event happened, such as a button or link.

+`target` - The target of the action.
+The socialmedia site receiving the action.

 ##### Extra parameter suggestions

-`displayName` To get a good textual representation.
+`displayName` To get a good textual representation. (for all objects)

-`url` The URL to the page.

 #### Activity.Event.trackMediaState(mediaId, mediaType)